Top festival safety tips

 - Stay alert at cash machines

-- Don’t bring smoke canisters, pellets, flares, fireworks or other pyrotechnics
+- Don’t bring smoke canisters, pellets, flares or other pyrotechnics

 - Respect local residents and other festival goers

 - Don’t place yourself or anybody else in danger when you’re having fun

 - Don’t take drugs – there is no ‘safe’ way to take them